davidyu8/gouda-group-project/README.md

 Next, open up a command line interface.
 Activate a Python environment and change the directory to the `py` folder.
 Then run the file `prepare_data.py` (by typing `python prepare_data.py`).
 This may take a few minutes.
 The file will periodically print updates on its progress.
 If you see "conversion successful!", then you are good to go!

-## Location of recipes1M.db
-To train new models (using `recipe_generator.ipynb`), recipes1M.db must be in the "data" folder.
-In order to run the website, recipes1M.db must be in the "Flask_Site" folder.

 # Demo

 ## Website